I am an anime fan, obviously. I dabble in D&D4e, listen to heavy metal, and am hopelessly addicted to Final Fantasy Brave Exvius!

-Mitsuha is a girl living out in the boonies of central Japan, bored with country living.
-She feels stifled by her family's rich tradition of maintaining the local shrine, wishing she could escape it all and live in Tokyo.
-Taki is a boy living in the heart of Tokyo who juggles schoolwork and a part-time job at an Italian restaurant.
-He dreams of one day becoming an architect.
+Summary: Mitsuha is a girl living out in the boonies of central Japan, bored with country living, who feels stifled by her family's rich tradition of maintaining the local shrine and upholding the ancient traditions, all the while wishing she could escape it all and live in Tokyo.
+Taki is a boy living in the heart of Tokyo who juggles handling his schoolwork and handling a part-time job as a waiter in an Italian restaurant who dreams of one day becoming an architect.
 Both of their lives hit an extraordinary snag when, one morning, they find themselves waking up in each other's bodies.
-Blindsided and dumbstruck by this turn of events, the two of them stumble through the day and find, to their dismay, that the phenomenon repeats.
+Blindsided and dumbstruck by this turn of events, the two of them stumble through the day and find, to their dismay, that the phenomenon repeats itself every other day.
 Setting ground rules and leaving instructions for each other, all the while coming to know one another, Mitsuha and Taki try to finesse their way through this odd circumstance so that one day, hopefully, they can finally find out what's happening to them.

 The Ugly: The fact that we would all be guilty of what Taki does as Mitsuha every morning.